 He still went to pitch a top bank for $3000 loan to support Alibaba.
 He was turned down as usual.
 But he never quit.

 Today, he has grown Alibaba to $40 Billion.

 Oprah Winfrey show

 Oprah’s world is a dream for many.
-But did you know it was never a jolly ride for a young poor Oprah?
+But did you know:

-- She wore tomato sack because her family’s budget couldn’t afford a gown.
+- That her background was so poor that she once wore tomato sack because her family’s budget couldn’t afford a gown?

 Life never gave Brian Chesky and Joe Gebbia the opportunity to start their journey with Adam Craig’s “It’s all good!”

 - With thousands of dollars in credit debt